networkspore/Netnotes/Getting-started.md

     }
 }

-And then in your perviously created App.java add:

-stage.getIcons().add(new Image("/icon.png"));

-And place "icon.png" in the /src/main/resources folder.

-You can also convert the icon.png to icon.ico (using an online file converter, or your app of choice)
+You could now convert the icon.png file from a png into an ico (using an online file converter, or your app of choice)

- Then place icon.ico file in a new /src/Windows/ directory.
+ Then place icon.ico file in a new /src/Windows/ directory for the gluonfx plugin to catch.

  Now you can add the gluonfx plugin to the plugins section of your pom file: